aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

 </p>

-Remark: this is the command line used to create the animated gif from all the png files (generated with `movie = True`):
+And this is the command line used to create the animated gif from all the png files (generated with `movie = True`):
 ```python
 # !convert -delay 10 -loop 0 temperature*.png animation.gif
 ```